cmespradlin/cmespradlin/README.md

 I'm Eli, and I like to program.
 Been programming since age 10 and haven't stopped learning since!
-I also happen to love video games and music, and playing guitar.
+I also happen to love video games, music, and playing guitar.

 <!---
 cmespradlin/cmespradlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.